-A CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.
+ACAUTION: Before you begin any of the procedures in this section, follow the safety instructions located in the Product Information Guide.

-🛕 CAUTION: To guard against electrical shock, always unplug your computer from the electrical outlet before opening the cover.
+A CAUTION: To guard against electrical shock, always unplug your computer from the electrical outlet before opening the cover.

-Follow the procedure in "Before You Begin."
+Follow the procedures in "Before You Begin."